BraneShop/BraneShop.github.io/src/posts/We-are-Back-With-a-New-Plan.md

 We have decided to put the leadership workshop on hold, for now.
 The format works best as a group, and as a focused day.
-We are still thinking about how we can make that work online; if you haves, email us!
+We are still thinking about how we can make that work online; if you have ideas, email us!

 We have, instead, extended our offering to include [advisory and consulting work, which we've detailed here](/advisory-and-consulting.html).